Ledbetter, Kentucky

 Ledbetter is a census-designated place (CDP) in Livingston County, Kentucky, United States.
-The population was 1,683 at the 2010 census, down slightly from 1,700 in 2000, thus making it the most populous community in the county.
-It is part of the Paducah, KY-IL Micropolitan Statistical Area, laying directly across the Tennessee River from Paducah.
+The population was 1,683 at the 2010 census, down slightly from 1,700 in 2000, thus making it the largest and most populous community in Livingston County.
+It is part of the Paducah, KY-IL Metropolitan Statistical Area, laying directly across the Tennessee River from Paducah.
+It is the largest community in Livingston County, but the village of Salem is less than two times the population of Ledbetter.